-The ideal candidate will have a proven track record in finance - particularly in budgeting and grants - and expense reduction.
+The ideal candidate will have a proven track record in finance- particularly in budgeting and grants - and expense reduction.
 Contact management will also be an important skill as some city services are contracted out.
+The individual will understand and utilize current information systems to improve city operations.

 The manager will understand the importance of intergovernmental relations and be good at working with other governments.
 He/she will also realize that the environment is a key component of what makes Cocoa Beach the place it is and will work diligently to protect it.

 Experience in a coastal and/or resort community, disaster management, public/private partnerships and succession planning are all pluses.
 Florida experience is preferred but not mandatory.